Defense Secretary Calls Viral TikTok Video 'Disturbing,' Seeks To Rid Military of Sexual Assault Scourge

 Austin, a retired four-star Army general, said sexual misconduct within military ranks was unacceptable.
 “I’m going to ask that her chain of command makes sure that someone is looking out after her needs and is making sure that we’re taking care of her,” he said.

-The Marine Corps said in a statement on Friday it is aware of the video and takes all allegations of misconduct seriously and ensure marines are supported following traumatic experiences.
+The Marine Corps said in a statement on Friday it is aware of the video and takes all allegations of misconduct seriously and ensures marines are supported following traumatic experiences.

 “The Marine Corps and the nation expect the highest standards of conduct from marines and sailors,” said Captain Angelica Sposato, a spokeswoman for the unidentified woman’s unit, II Marine Expeditionary Force.
 “The current administrative separation process for the accused perpetrator mentioned in the video is ongoing.
-The Marine in the video is safe and has been afforded the opportunity to meet with senior representatives in her command.”
+The marine in the video is safe and has been afforded the opportunity to meet with senior representatives in her command.”

 U.S. lawmakers have routinely taken Pentagon leaders to task for not improving the climate within the male-dominated military.
 Some have argued that U.S. commanders should no longer have the power to decide whether to prosecute alleged offenders.